 That same day I decided to invest in a gas chainsaw and learned there a quite a number of features to look out for.
 Ideally, you want a gas chainsaw that has anti-vibration features (this minimized personal discomfort), a chain brake (stops the chain when a kickback occurs), a muffler (to reduce noise), and stop control (to quickly stop the chainsaw).

-Instead of having you going to search for all these features in the best gas chainsaw, we’ve put together this best gas chainsaw review specifically for you.
+Instead of having you painstakingly search for all the top features, we’ve put together this list of the best gas chainsaw reviews specifically for you!

 Table of Contents

 Last update on 2022-10-04 / Affiliate links / Images from Amazon Product Advertising API

 As promised earlier, here’s a detailed review of the top gas-powered chainsaws that you may want to give a try:

 The Husqvarna 455 is one of the few gas-powered chainsaws built to use minimal fuel and deliver the least possible emissions, while at the same delivering performance almost second to none.
 It is also built to last.